Cop and a Half

-Cop and a Half is a 1993 American family buddy cop-comedy film directed by Henry Winkler, and stars Burt Reynolds, Norman D. Golden II and Ray Sharkey (in his final role).
-Reynolds plays a veteran cop who reluctantly takes an eight-year-old boy (Golden) as his partner to solve a murder investigation.
+Cop and a Half is a 1993 American family buddy cop-comedy film directed by Henry Winkler, and stars Burt Reynolds, Norman D. Golden II and Ray Sharkey in his final role.
+Reynolds plays veteran cop Nick McKenna who reluctantly takes eight-year-old boy Devon Butler (Golden) as his partner to solve a murder investigation.

 Cop and a Half opened at #1 in the U.S. and grossed $40.7 million worldwide against a $14 million budget.
 The film was followed by a lower budgeted, direct-to-DVD sequel, Cop and a Half: New Recruit (2017).

 Plot

 Devon Butler is an eight-year-old boy who lives in Tampa, Florida with his grandmother Rachel in a small apartment.
 Devon dreams of being a cop.
-He watches police TV shows, knows police procedures, and plays cops and robbers with his friend Raymond Sanchez.
+He watches police TV shows, knows police procedures and plays cops and robbers with his friend Raymond Sanchez.
 One day, while snooping around in a warehouse, he witnesses a murder.
 He goes to the police station to report the crime where he meets Captain Rubio and Detective Nick McKenna, who dislikes children.
 The police try and get information out of Devon, but he refuses to give the information unless they make him a cop.
-They place him in protective custody with Detective McKenna, and the two team up in a comic series of events to find the killer.
-They eventually take down the drug kingpin who ordered the hit and Devon becomes a real life hero and Detective McKenna changes his mind about disliking children.
+They place him in protective custody with Detective McKenna and the two team up in a comic series of events to find the killer.
+They eventually take down Vinnie Fountain, the drug kingpin who ordered the hit, Devon becomes a real life hero and Detective McKenna changes his mind about disliking children.
 Life eventually returns to normal and Devon and Detective McKenna become friends.

 Production

-Macaulay Culkin was approached to play the child.
-Culkin dropped out, along with Kurt Russell, who was attached to play Det.
-McKenna, when the film was delayed for script rewrites.
-The child co-star was re-written to be female, but was returned to male when Golden was cast.
-An entire B roll was shot using Peter Weller as the titular cop.
+Macaulay Culkin was approached to play Devon Butler.
+Culkin dropped out, along with Kurt Russell, who was attached to play Detective Nick McKenna, when the film was delayed for script rewrites.
+Devon was re-written to be female but was returned to male when Norman D. Golden II was cast.
+An entire B roll was shot using Peter Weller as McKenna.
 It was scrapped when Weller was found to be taking the film too seriously.
 Filming took place in Tampa, Florida, between April and June 1992.

-Reynolds reportedly argued with director Winkler through the shoot, and would become convinced that producer Brian Grazer refused to work with him again as a result.
+Burt Reynolds reportedly argued with director Henry Winkler through the shoot and would become convinced that producer Brian Grazer refused to work with him again as a result.
 Despite several crew members alleging that Reynolds was difficult to work with, he behaved with incredible courtesy toward Golden.
 In a 2024 interview, Golden stated that he remembered that Reynolds as a "class act" who took issue with the disingenuous people who were "only around him for who he was".
 Golden recalls Reynolds as being responsive to the more genuine individuals around him.

+Music

 The film's original score was composed by Alan Silvestri.

-Soundtrack

 Joey Lawrence's "Nothin' My Love Can't Fix" is used as the end title song.